-- Short applications (Phase One): The applications can be submitted at any time, any day of the year, to be evaluated on a first-come, first-served basis;
+- Short Applications (Phase One): The applications can be submitted at any time, any day of the year.
+The evaluations are on a first-come, first-served basis;

-- Full applications (Phase Two): Companies successful at the short application stage– those who passed the Phase One–are invited to prepare a full application that can be submitted within the next 12 months (one day each three months);
+- Full Applications (Phase Two): Successful companies at the short application stage–that is, those that passed Phase One–are invited to prepare a full application.
+The full application can be submitted within the next 12 months (one day each three months);

-- Face-to-face interview: All companies receiving a green light from the full applications stage are invited to the face to face interviews.
+- Face-to-Face Interview: All companies receiving a green light from the full applications stage are invited to face-to-face interviews.

-While the first two steps (Phase One and Phase Two) are evaluated remotely by experts, the third and final steps see the companies selected for the face-to-face interview judged by a thematic panel of six jury members.
+While in the first two steps steps (Phase One and Phase Two) experts evaluate the proposals remotely, in the third and final step see the companies selected for the face-to-face interview have to meet a six-member thematic panel in-person.

-The remote experts are selected from a proprietary database owned by the European Commission that includes different profiles to ensure that all the fields and sectors are properly covered and efficiently evaluated.
+The remote experts are selected from a proprietary database owned by the European Commission.
+This database includes different profiles to ensure that all the fields and sectors are properly covered and efficiently evaluated.

 The EIC ensures that the plethora of experts are thoughtfully selected in order to adequately match the project, offering a balanced ensemble in terms of geographical diversity, gender and background.
-A rotation rule, furthermore, ensures that the experts are renewed each year.
+Furthermore, a rotation rule ensures that the experts are renewed each year.

-The list is published online and updated periodically.
+The list of experts is published online and updated periodically.

-If you want to know more about the expert position, you can visit the EU official page “Call for Expression of Interest” here:
+To know more about the Expert position, please check the “Call for Expression of Interest“.

-If you’re wondering how the applications are matched with the remote experts, the answer is pretty simple: it’s done by the EIC artificial intelligence-based IT platform used for the submission of the proposals.
-Through the use of keywords the affinity is calculated between the submission and the expert; in order to maximize the result, applicants are requested to select up to three keywords to facilitate the process.
+How?
+Through the use of keywords, the AI calculates the affinity between the proposal submitted and the expert.
+In order to maximise the result, applicants are requested to select up to three keywords to facilitate the process.

 The list of keywords covers a wide range of innovation fields and driving markets.

-At the same time, expert-evaluators are requested to select three main keywords and three sub-keywords from the same list to facilitate the matching of proposals.
+Expert-evaluators also have to select three main keywords and three sub-keywords from this list to facilitate the matching of proposals.

-Next, the applications aget scored to determine whether they have passed Phase One.
-The experts use a specific criteria using a simple binary system of GO or NO GO for the proposals in each of the following categories:
+Next, the applications get scored to determine whether they have passed Phase One.
+The experts use a binary system (GO or NO GO) to assess the proposals in each of the following categories:

 - Impact: scale-up potential; societal, economic, environmental or climate impact.

-It generally takes 4 weeks for the result to arrive, since the EIC is expected to provide insightful feedback for the applicant. in order to improve as well as increasing the chances of success of proposals originally rejected.
+It generally takes 4 weeks for the result to arrive.
+The EIC is expected to provide insightful feedback for the applicant, in order to improve and increase the chances of success of proposals originally rejected.

-The applications are assessed during specific cut-off dates, after which each one is sent to three remote experts who will conduct the assessment based on a GO or a NO GO for each of the three criteria (excellence, impact and level of risk).
+Full Applications are assessed during specific cut-off dates, after which each one is sent to three remote experts.
+These experts will assess the application as GO or NO GO for each of the three criteria (excellence, impact, level of risk).

-If all three evaluators give a GO for all the criteria, then the full application is successful and the company is invited to the face to face interview with an EIC jury, the last of the evaluation steps.
+If all three evaluators give a GO for all the criteria, then the full application is successful.
+The company is, hence, invited to the face-to-face interview with an EIC jury.
+This is the last of the evaluation steps.

-On the contrary, if one or more evaluators give a NO GO under any of the criteria then the application is rejected.
-In this case, the company can resubmit an improved application at the following cut-off dates (thus the importance of a detailed feedback).
+On the contrary, if one or more evaluators give a NO GO under any of the criteria, the application is rejected.
+In this case, the company can resubmit an improved application followingcut-off dates–thus the importance of a detailed feedback.

-The Jury members have solid experience in different areas and include entrepreneurs who have started and scaled-up innovative enterprises at the European or global level, investors in all kinds of fields and experts involved in the innovation ecosystem.
+The Jury Members have solid professional experience in different areas.
+They are entrepreneurs who have started and scaled-up innovative enterprises at the European or global level, investors in all kinds of fields, and experts involved in the innovation ecosystem.

 The Jury members base their decision (GO or NO GO) on the interview and their overall assessment of the project.

-If the proposal receives a GO the panel may make recommendations for the negotiation of the grant and/or investment component, and on aspects such as the project’s milestones, the company valuation, and the need for coaching activities.
+If the proposal receives a GO, the panel may make recommendations recommendations for the negotiation of the grant and/or investment component.
+Moreover, the panel may make recommendations on project’s milestones, company valuation, and the need for coaching activities.

-On the contrary, if the proposal receives a NO GO at the interview, the Jury has the possibility to choose one of the following routes for the application:
+On the contrary, if the proposal receives a NO GO at the interview, the Jury may choose one of the following routes for the application:

-- The applicant is are allowed to resubmit a revised application directly to one of the next two face-to-face interviews if the project has potential but needs major improvement (esubmission is only permitted once);
+- The applicant is allowed to resubmit a revised application directly to one of the next two face-to-face interviews.
+This is the case if the project has potential but needs major improvement (resubmission is only allowed once);

-- The applicant is awarded a Seal of Excellence to facilitate funding from other sources and access to EIC Business Acceleration Services when the proposal meets all the criteria but has not adequately demonstrated the need for Union support or the level of risk needed;
+- The applicant is awarded a Seal of Excellence to facilitate funding from other sources and access to EIC Business Business Acceleration Services.
+This is the case when the proposal meets all the criteria but has not adequately demonstrated the need for Union support or the level of risk needed;

-- The proposal can be resubmitted directly at the remote stage of one of the following two cut-offs but will be expected to have made significant improvements.
+- The proposal can be resubmitted directly at the remote stage of one of the following two cut-offs. .
+However, significant improvements in the proposal are expected.

 If it looks overwhelming…that’s because it is!